Vaiswap-Ecosystem/Vaiswap-Lab-Ecosystem/README.md

 ---

 ## 🌟 Ecosystem Promise
-**Vaiswap-Lab-Ecosystem** is not just infrastructure — it is a living, breathing Meta-Fi world:
+**Vaiswap-Ecosystem** is not just infrastructure — it is a living, breathing Meta-Fi world:

 - Open 🔓
 - Cross-chain 🌍